mransan/raft/doc/replication_performance.md

   aux [] log_entry
 ```

-The code above iterates from latest to earlier log entry until the `prev_log_index` is found.
+The code above iterates from latest to earlier `log entry`s until the `prev_log_index` is found.
 Log entries
 are accumulated in a list in reverse order (hence the name `rev_log_entries`).

 In normal mode of operation, the follower is not lagging too much behind the leader; concequently only small number